01 Jun ROLAND DIGITAL PIANOS – REVIEW | 15 Models for 2025 | Update!

 In this review I am concentrating on the Roland furniture cabinet 88-key piano piano weighted key action digital pianos (with internal speakers) and also 88-key portable digital pianos with optional furniture cabinet type stands & triple pedal units all of which can serve a purpose depending on your musical needs and budget.

-Roland has approx 13 different models of these 88 key home and portable digital pianos right now (excluding pro stage models without internal speakers) which are all current models.
-The latest releases include the HP & LX series of home furniture cabinet upright style digital pianos called the HP702, HP704, LX705, LX706, and LX708.
+Roland has approx 15 different models of these 88 key home and portable digital pianos right now (excluding pro stage models without internal speakers) which are all current models.
+The current models include the HP & LX series of home furniture cabinet upright style digital pianos called the HP702, HP704, LX705, LX706, and LX708.

 Roland HP704